 Although our school disciplines students who may have bullied, we also try to help these students in the following ways:

-- Talking about what happened, to discover why they became involved. - Informing the parents of the student who is bullying. - Continuing to work with the students in order to eliminate prejudiced attitudes as much as possible.
+- Talking about what happened, to discover why they became involved. - Informing the parents. - Continuing to work with the students in order to eliminate prejudiced attitudes as much as possible.

 Disciplinary steps when a bullying incident occurs: